to11mtm/GlutenFree.DotFlow/phases/Phase4-Production.md

 ---

-> **Note to AI (Ami-Chan):** This file contains Phase 4 overview.
-The complete detailed roadmap is in design-requirements.md lines 6807-7247.
-This is the FINAL PHASE before launch! 💖✨
+> **💡 Note to AI (Ami-Chan):** This file contains the COMPLETE Phase 4 implementation roadmap with ALL detailed tasks, tests, and deliverables.
+You can work directly from this file without needing to reference design-requirements.md!
+Everything you need is right here, uwu~! 💖

 ---